 - CIOs should work with their upper management partners to drive an agreed-upon governance process.

-Choosing the right metrics to report on is always a challenge, but especially for CIOs who are trying to maintain that balance of business and IT.
-In order to do that, the report outlines five ways to ensure that you’re picking the right metrics to report on.
+Choosing the right metrics to report on is always a challenge, especially for CIOs trying to maintain that balance of business and IT.
+To do that, the report outlines five ways to ensure that you’re picking the right metrics to report on.

 #1 –Choose actionable metrics

-Sure, the data should be informative; after all, you want to know exactly where your department stands with respect to overall business objectives.
-However they’re also a great way to open a dialogue with your business peers and talk about how the technology is affecting business, and vice versa.
-Perhaps you (or your peer’s team) need to take some action to maintain the forward progress towards the objective, or your IT team could investigate some new technology options for one of your business peer’s teams to help them with their objectives.
-The point is, the open dialogue lets both business and technology teams exchange information and take action based on the metrics you’re all seeing.
+Sure, the data should be informative; after all, you want to know exactly where your department stands concerning overall business objectives.
+However, they’re also a great way to open a dialogue with your business peers and discuss how technology affects business and vice versa.
+Perhaps you (or your peer’s team) need to take some action to maintain the progress towards the objective, or your IT team could investigate new technology options for one of your business peer’s teams to help them with their objectives.
+The open dialogue lets business and technology teams exchange information and take action based on the metrics you’re all seeing.

 #2 – Establish benchmarks for the metrics

-Choosing the right metrics to measure is fine, however if you’re not measuring them against some sort of benchmark or threshold, it’s difficult to know how you’re doing overall.
+Choosing the right metrics to measure is fine.
+However, if you’re not measuring them against some benchmark or threshold, it isn’t easy to know how you’re doing overall.
 Increases or decreases in metrics make more sense when you understand the benchmark on those key metrics.

 #3 – Ensure auditability of the metrics by anyone and everyone

-As soon as you start keeping score, and measure your performance against that, people start to get nervous.
-They tend to feel threatened by “the numbers”, even if they’re doing well!
+People start to get nervous as soon as you keep score and measure your performance against that.
+They tend to feel threatened by “the numbers,” even if they’re doing well!
 Remove that mistrust by keeping the new dashboards and metrics visible and transparent.
-The data may be more meaningful to you the CIO, however it’s okay if other teams and your business peers see them as well.
-It helps feed into their process improvement activities as well, if they see how you’re doing.
+The data may be more meaningful to you, the CIO.
+However, it’s okay if other teams and your business peers also see them.
+It also helps feed into their process improvement activities if they see how you’re doing.

 #4 – Choose repeatable metrics

-If your CIO dashboard isn’t easily replicable and it takes you a long time to generate it, it serves no one.
+If your CIO dashboard isn’t easily replicable and takes a long time to generate, it serves no one.
 The metrics that you choose to measure should be easy to find, track, and report every time.

 #5 – Focus on quality metrics, not just quantity

-The Forrester report says that the “magic number” of metrics to track is anywhere from 8 to 12.
+The Forrester report says that the “magic number” of metrics to track ranges from 8 to 12.
 More dilutes the message your report creates, and less makes it meaningless because the sample size is too small.
 You’ve got to find that sweet spot and run with it.

 The secret to the “right” metrics

-This one thing makes it more of an art than a science–and it’s simply being aware of your surroundings.
+This one thing makes it more of an art than a science–and it’s simply awareness of your surroundings.
 That’s it.
-By understanding the culture, politics, and people at your organization, you’ll be able to choose the “right” set of metrics.
-You’ll understand how teams may feel about giving up the data you need, and how others will perceive the dashboard you’re creating.
-That includes your own IT organization, as well as the rest of your company.
+By understanding your organization’s culture, politics, and people, you’ll be able to choose the “right” set of metrics.
+You’ll understand how teams may feel about giving up the needed data and how others perceive the dashboard you’re creating.
+That includes your own IT organization and the rest of your company.

-Every team, department, business unit, division, and enterprise company has its own quirks and foibles.
-Being aware of all this will help you choose the representation of specific IT metrics that is right for your organization.
+Every team, department, business unit, division, and enterprise company has its quirks and foibles.
+Knowing this will help you choose the representation of specific IT metrics that is right for your organization.

 Need a partner to help get this started?

 You’ve come to the right place.
-Our seasoned executives can help you identify and select the best metrics to communicate between you and your business peers.
-Or, if you already have your metrics, we can provide the muscle to create the CIO dashboards sorting through your data and your infrastructure, and recommending the right tools and dashboards to get your business and technology groups working together better..
-Contact us today and let’s see what we can do.
+Our seasoned executives can help you identify and select the best metrics to communicate with your business peers.
+Or, if you already have your metrics, we can provide the muscle to create the CIO dashboards sorting through your data and your infrastructure and recommend the right tools and dashboards to get your business and technology groups working together.
+Contact us today, and let’s see what we can do.